 Like the grass, pesky plants like dandelions and crabgrass are also working hard to soak up moisture and nutrients.
 During this high-absorption period, they’ll be more than willing to soak up your weed killer too.
 Hitting weeds hard with herbicide now will lessen the chances of them growing back in the spring, and allow more moisture to get to your grass and plants.

-Regardless of the size of your lawn care project, Mariner Finance is here to help!
-We provide loans for any reason and will work with you to find an amount that best fits your budget and needs.
+Regardless of the size of your lawn care project, Mariner Finance is here for your financing needs!
 So don’t give up on that new lawnmower, aerator, or some mulching supplies just yet!
 Call your local branch today to see how much money you may qualify for.
 Still on the fence?
 Click here to see what others had to say about their experience with Mariner.

 get personal finance tips,